Is your SAFe Agile Release Train flexible enough?

 Why is flexibility so important?

 We have one prioritized Backlog (a.k.a Program Backlog in SAFe) for the group of teams.
 We want to work according to the priorities in that backlog.
-And sometimes the priorities are very focused on a certain area that we would like as many teams as possible to focus on/swarm to.
+And sometimes, the priorities are very focused on a particular area that we would like as many teams as possible to focus on/swarm to.

 Chris Matts calls it Staff Liquidity.

-The case for specialisation — the technical aspects
+The case for specialization — the technical aspects

-The main reason is that for most contexts it is really hard to overcome it.
-Creating totally flexible time or even somewhat flexible teams is a long journey for most organisations.
+The main reason is that it is tough to overcome in most contexts.
+Creating flexible or even somewhat flexible teams is a long journey for most organizations.

-In many cases even when you’re a “Server-side” guy you can’t really cover all the “Server-side” modules/systems/layers.
+In many cases, even when you’re a “Server-side” engineer, you can’t cover all the “Server-side” modules/systems/layers.

-So the natural tendency is to create feature teams where each team is actually able to deliver only a certain kind of feature.
-Every other sort of feature would be very hard for them to chew on.
+So, the natural tendency is to create feature teams where each team is able to deliver only a certain kind of feature.
+Every other feature would be tough for them to chew on.

 Even if we could …

-Even if we could create these fully flexible teams there are some human aspects to consider.
+Even if we could create these fully flexible teams, some human aspects should be considered.
 Mastery and Purpose motivate people.
-Yes we want them to connect to the bigger Purpose of the “Team of Teams”.
-Yes we want them to be motivated by becoming “Full-stack” engineers or a “Jack of all trades”.
+Yes, we want them to connect to the bigger Purpose of the “Team of Teams”.
+Yes, we want them to be motivated by becoming “Full-stack” engineers or a “Jack of all trades”.
 But there’s a reason we call Jack a “Master of none”.

-People both need to feel they have some Mastery of some area that makes them special (even if they’re not the ONLY people with that Mastery).
+People both need to feel they have some Mastery of some area that makes them unique (even if they’re not the ONLY people with that Mastery).

 They also need a tighter Purpose to connect to than the one that applies to the group.